 Alphington Grammar School accepts full responsibility for approving accommodation, support and general welfare arrangements for students of the School, and when a CAAW (Confirmation of Appropriate Accommodation and Welfare) is issued by Alphington, the School does not delegate, outsource or contract out that responsibility.

-Our Homestay Accommodation Policy can be found here and provides greater insight into the Homestay Process and the standards for the homes in which the students under our care and supervision will reside.
+Our Homestay Accommodation Policy can be found in the International Enrolment Process and Policies page, and provides greater insight into the Homestay Process and the standards for the homes in which the students under our care and supervision will reside.